jasonours/google-homepage/README.md

-Google homp\epage cloning project from The Odin Project.
+Google hompepage cloning project from The Odin Project.